 When seniors adopt pets, measures must be put into place for the care of the pets when your aging loved ones can no longer properly take care of them.
 That is a conversation that needs to be held up front, before the pet comes into the home.
 You also need to determine what type of pet is best for your parents.
 Cats require less care than a dog, but a dog will help assure your parents are up and mobile.
 Taking the dog for a walk is an ideal way to stay agile and even involved in the community and that can stave off loneliness.

-Physical health benefits.
-It’s been shown that the mere act of petting an animal can help lower blood pressure.
+- It’s been shown that the mere act of petting an animal can help lower blood pressure.
 It’s also been shown that caring for a pet can not only lower your blood pressure, but improve cholesterol levels and provide better heart health.

-Weight loss.
-While having a pet may not lead to weight loss, it may help with weight control, especially if they have a dog.
+- While having a pet may not lead to weight loss, it may help with weight control, especially if they have a dog.
 Dogs require physical activity and regular walks and that means your loved one will be physically active as well.

 - According to Research done at the Research Center for Human-Animal Interaction, seniors that owned a pet also exhibited higher levels of hormones that promoted positive and upbeat emotions like joy and relaxation.

 While pet ownership has numerous benefits, it also comes with certain risks, especially for seniors with physical limitations.
 Proper consideration should be given to selecting an appropriate pet based on the individual’s lifestyle and abilities.
 Older adults should be cautious about adopting high-maintenance pets or large-breed dogs that may not suit their living arrangements or energy levels.